Review Process

 Final Decision

-The final decision regarding publication is made by the Editor-in-Chief or a designated editor after completion of all review stages.
+The final decision regarding publication is made by the Editor-in-Chief after completion of all review stages.
 This decision is based on the reviewers’ recommendations and the overall academic merit of the manuscript.